 Come Lavare la Lana Merino a Mano: Guida Completa per un Trattamento Delicato

-How to Hand Wash Merino Wool: Complete Guide for Gentle Care
+How to Hand Wash Merino Wool: Complete Guide for a Gentle Treatment

-Merino wool is a precious and highly functional fabric, appreciated for its softness, thermoregulating ability, and natural resistance to odors.
+Merino wool is a precious and highly functional fabric, valued for its softness, thermoregulating ability, and natural odor resistance.
 However, to preserve its quality over time, it is essential to wash it correctly, avoiding harsh treatments that could compromise its properties.
 Hand washing is the ideal method to ensure that merino wool remains soft, clean, and durable.
 Here is a complete guide on how to do it the right way.

 1. Preparation for Washing